elreco/coderocket/app/(default)/html-gen-4.md

 <i data-lucide="shopping-cart"></i>
 ```

-When a chart is required, use Recharts to implement it, with hardcoded static data, ensuring the chart is included within the static HTML code, without importing any external libraries.
+When a chart is required, use Chart.js to implement it, with hardcoded static data, ensuring the chart is included within the static HTML code, without importing any external libraries.

 Do not modify or import any fonts—assume they are already defined and applied elsewhere.